Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Abstract

 \section{Abstract}

-Adversarial training has been shown to be successful in enhancing the robustness of deep neural networks against adversarial attacks.
-However, this robustness is accompanied by a significant decline in accuracy on clean data.
-In this paper, we propose a novel method, called Tangent Direction Guided Adversarial Training (TART), that leverages the tangent space of the data manifold to ameliorate the existing adversarial defense algorithms.
-We argue that training with adversarial examples having large normal components significantly alters the decision boundary and hurts accuracy.
-TART mitigates this issue by estimating the tangent direction of adversarial examples and allocating an adaptive perturbation limit according to the norm of their tangential component.
-To the best of our knowledge, our paper is the first work to consider the concept of tangent space and direction in the context of adversarial defense.
-We validate the effectiveness of TART through extensive experiments on both simulated and benchmark datasets.
-The results demonstrate that TART consistently boosts clean accuracy while retaining a high level of robustness against adversarial attacks.
-Our findings suggest that incorporating the geometric properties of data can lead to more effective and efficient adversarial training methods.
+Adversarial training has proven effective in improving the robustness of deep neural networks against adversarial attacks.
+However, this enhanced robustness often comes at the cost of a substantial drop in accuracy on clean data.
+In this paper, we address this limitation by introducing Tangent Direction Guided Adversarial Training (TART), a novel method that enhances clean accuracy by exploiting the geometry of the data manifold.
+We argue that adversarial examples with large components in the normal direction can overly distort the decision boundary and degrade clean accuracy.
+TART addresses this issue by estimating the tangent direction of adversarial examples and adaptively modulating the perturbation bound based on the norm of their tangential component.
+To the best of our knowledge, TART is the first adversarial defense framework that explicitly incorporates the concept of tangent space and direction into adversarial training.
+Extensive experiments on both synthetic and benchmark datasets demonstrate that TART consistently improves clean accuracy while maintaining robustness against adversarial attacks.